circuituncle/SmartPPM/Arduino_ESP12S_32_Code/WiFi/Readme.txt

-Contains final version of code implemented using ESP-12S builtin bluetooth and ADXL345 accelerometer.
+Contains final version of code implemented using ESP-12S WiFi and ADXL345 accelerometer.